 I will mention only one thing to the fathers (and if there is no father at home, moms must pick it up and draw in other men): Fathers, be the kind of father that your children delight to fear.
 And thus help them know God.
 Take your place as the special representative of God in this family and display the fullness of who God is so that your children will delight to fear you.

-On the one had, fathers, you hear Proverbs 13:24, “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him.”
+On the one hand, fathers, you hear Proverbs 13:24: “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him.”
 Why?
 Because that’s the way God is.
-Hebrews 12:6, “The Lord disciplines the one he loves, and chastises every son whom he receives.”
+Hebrews 12:6: “The Lord disciplines the one he loves, and chastises every son whom he receives.”
 So when you discipline your child, you display God’s judgment.

-But on the other hand, fathers, you hear this word from Ephesians 6:4, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
+But on the other hand, fathers, you hear this word from Ephesians 6:4: “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
 You are in the place of the Lord.
-Your are doing the discipline of the Lord.
+You are doing the discipline of the Lord.
 Your children are learning what the Lord is like.
 And what is he like?
-Psalm 103:13-14, “As a father shows compassion to his children, so the Lord shows compassion to those who fear him.
+Psalm 103:13–14, “As a father shows compassion to his children, so the Lord shows compassion to those who fear him.
 For he knows our frame; he remembers that we are dust.”
-And do we not therefore delight to fear him?
+And do we not, therefore, delight to fear him?